mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 **Katagiri**: Well that is that love and hate, for all those people, those are afflictive preferences, [much] emotional stuff.
 But we already have love and hate and [much] emotional stuff.
 We don’t ignore it.
 We cannot throw them away, okay?
 [So] where does that [phrase come from], “avoid love and hate”?
 Because we love already.
 “We have already” means that we have to take care.
 That means we shouldn’t obsess with them, and, well, we shouldn’t be confused.
 Finally we must be free from them.
 In other words, what is the *true* love?
 You cannot say.
 While you can explain what love is, that is not real love.
 Don’t you think so?

-**Question**: What I was wondering was do we have a choice, to hate or not to hate.
+**Same Person**: What I was wondering was do we have a choice, to hate or not to hate.

 **Katagiri**: Of course, we should choose.
 But you cannot always be hanging on.
 Sooner or later, you must be free.
 Even though love is good, you cannot always be hanging on.

-**Question**: We get to choose not to love or not to hate?
+**Same Person**: We get to choose not to love or not to hate?

 **Katagiri**: First choose, but we must be free from it, finally.
 That means we should understand what real love is, real hate is.
 Do you understand?